 Perks ranging from travel expenses and reimbursements to club memberships and company cars will also need outlining.

 A permanent employment contract should contain stipulations for the early termination of the contract.
 Depending on how the relationship ends, the employer might have different obligations to the employee.
 Could you explain what is required for either party to terminate the relationship, including the amount of notice required and if it should be written?

 In certain industries, like the financial, tech, and pharmaceutical fields, employers may include clauses in employee agreements restricting the information an employee can share and what they can do during and after their contracts.

 This clause will prevent the employee from sharing the employer’s trade secrets or intellectual property.

-An employer may restrict an employee’s ability to work for a competitor with this clause.
-It cannot be open-ended and must state a limited period after which the employee can do what they like.
+With this clause, an employer may restrict an employee’s ability to work for a competitor.
+It cannot be open-ended and must state a limited period after which employees can do what they like.

 This clause will prevent an employee who has resigned from poaching customers or other employees from their previous employer.